-Let’s be real.
 Who doesn’t own a t-shirt?
 If most of us could get away with wearing them all day, every day, we would.
-That’s because we looooove cotton.
+That’s because we love cotton.
 This soft, natural, renewable, plant-based product is only made better when we add durable, colorfast, ultra-smooth synthetic fibers.
-For purists, 100% cotton is readily available, and for folks who need certain qualities in their t-shirts, cotton blends and poly are just as plentiful.
-While being comfortable to wear and easy to take care of makes the t-shirt a wardrobe staple, the many variations in t-shirt style allow you to discover a tee that is both flattering and fitting of your personality.
+For purists, 100 percent cotton is readily available, and for folks who need certain qualities in their t-shirts, cotton blends and poly are just as plentiful.
+Being comfortable to wear and easy to take care of makes the t-shirt a wardrobe staple, and the many variations in t-shirt styles allows you to discover a tee that is both flattering and fitting of your personality.

 Whether you’re an athletic type who prefers a semi-fitted design that is cozy and not too clingy, or a loose-and-baggy-type wearer, t-shirts are designed to go with the flow.
 Style is only limited by your freedom of expression and the look you hope to achieve with your shirt.
 Men and women generally desire the most flattering fit.
 And since no two people are alike, designers have made tremendous progress in improving the wearability of the modern tee.
 Women’s t-shirts can be specially designed with curved seams to accentuate the natural shape of a woman's body, since the straight sides of a regular t-shirt can be unflattering.
 This same straight-side t-shirt is often an ideal fit for men and is an easy choice for youth clothing.
 The way the tee sits on top of your jeans has to be considered, as does the neckline and the cut of the sleeves.
 Overall, there’s been a gradual shift towards a more relaxed look for men and women, where the length, seams, and sleeves are subtly changed to give the most effortless look with maximum appeal.